 - SD Training – our hybrid program provides opportunities for those in need to either team train a dog for their needs if they are physically able to do so, or receive a dog that has been fully trained by the program if their disabilities prevent them from team training.

 - Career Exploration for Youths – local youths raise dogs for those who are unable to do so and are able to acquire entry level training skills upon which they can build.
 Leadership experiences have been built into this experience to help youths grow into confident and competent leaders of tomorrow.

-- Master SD Trainer Apprenticeship program – this 2 year program provides comprehensive training and the ability to earn a national industry certification as a Master Trainer, issued by the state.
+- Master SD Trainer Apprenticeship program – this 2 year program provides comprehensive training and the ability to earn a national industry certification as a Master Trainer.
 Individuals earn levels along the way, progressing from novice to junior, senior and ultimately Master Trainer.

 - Canine First Aid and CPR Certification for all program participants

 - Outreach Certification Program– this program allows privately trained teams, that reside outside of geographic proximity to a service dog training program, to achieve certification.
 The FSDS has built a network of qualified trainers and evaluators who are available to provide in-person testing and evaluation of candidate teams.
 Candidate teams may apply to become certified, and qualified trainers may apply to become an evaluator in our network.
 Programs that wish to become a part of our network may now apply to become an FSDS certified training program.